-https://wwwen.uni.lu/fhse/research/multidisciplinary area of research on sustainability mars/i nequality and lectures series https://youtube.com/playlist?list=PLWePPVNHBID6mOEHmsV3z0R2l9kQpqibw
+• https://wwwen.uni.lu/fhse/research/multidisciplinary area of research on sustainability mars/inequality and lectures series

-Each student is expected to pick and watch one of the recorded lectures, and write a concise and to-the-point summary (max 1,500 words excl. list of references; essay writing style).
+Each student is expected to pick and watch one of the recorded lectures, and write a concise and to-the-point summary (roughly 1,500 words excl. list of references; essay writing style).
 Additionally, students should look up and read two publications mentioned during the lecture (scientific articles or reports by institutions).
 A brief discussion of theses articles' main findings should be incorporated into the essay.